 Probably the most common insects that tend to bother roses are aphids.
 They are usually found on the new growth and new rose buds (as can be seen in the picture to the right).
 Control of these insects can be handled through several different methods.
 Some options for controlling aphids are: 1.The use of Bonide Systemic Rose & Flower Care, a 2-in-1 systemic rose food (a fertilizer that also contains an insecticide).
 This fertilizer/insecticide would also protect the roses from other pests, like rose cane borers.
 Or 2.
 The use of ladybugs in the Spring.
 Ladybugs can be applied at the base of your roses in the evening and then will crawl up your rose plants and begin eating the aphids.
 They will then hopefully lay eggs that will create several generations of ladybugs.
 Or 3.
 The use of an insecticide to kill the insects on contact.
 An organic insecticide that works well is the Take Down Garden Spray.
 Another effective insecticide is Bonide Eight.
 When using insecticides, several applications may be required to achieve best control.
 As a preventive measure, roses can be sprayed during the winter months with a dormant oil (Master Nursery Horticultural Oil) to get any unwanted pests that may be trying to overwinter on your rose bushes.
 For further information about insect control, please ask us at Mid City Nursery.

 To best control diseases, such as black spot, rust, powdery mildew, and downy mildew, spray on a regular basis, especially in the Spring (when most of these diseases are more prevalent).
 Regularly check your roses for any signs of disease; early detection is best.
 There are many fungicides to select from.
-We recommend Monterey Liqui-Cop or Monterey Fungi-Pro for control of most rose diseases.
+We recommend Monterey Liqui-Cop or Monterey Fungi-Fighter for control of most rose diseases.
 Whether spraying with a copper fungicide or other fungicides, it is best to spray in the morning when it is cool.
 Make sure the plants are well hydrated before spraying.
 This will reduce the possibility of spray damage.
 Be sure to follow the manufacturer's directions when spraying.
 Also, during the winter months, Liqui-Cop should be used on the dormant roses to reduce disease issues that may be lying dormant.